Knowledge is key: Understanding the Cost of Living in America

 Miscellaneous costs like winter wear, personal items, emergencies, and a bit of fun can sneak up on you.
 With smart budgeting and discipline, you can manage them without breaking the bank.
 Our tip, set aside a small buffer each month so you’re ready for any surprises.

-In Conclusion, pursuing your studies in New York or anywhere in the United States requires preparation—tuition, books, and other academic fees are just the beginning.
+In Conclusion, pursuing your studies anywhere in the United States requires preparation—tuition, books, and other academic fees are just the beginning.
 While the financial commitment may be higher than studying at a top university in the Philippines, the rewards are immeasurable.
-A U.S. college degree—especially from a global center like New York—opens doors to endless opportunities and international career paths.
+A U.S. college degree opens doors to endless opportunities and international career paths.